amitx13/Learning-Rust/readme.md

 Using a `Crate` to Get More Functionality
 Remember that a `crate` is a collection of Rust source code files.
 The project we’ve been building is a `binary crate`, which is an `executable`.
 The rand crate is a `library crate`, which contains code that is intended to be used in other programs and `can’t be executed on its own`.

+Path Separator`::` - is a fundamental part of Rust's syntax for navigating and accessing the hierarchical structures of modules, items, and types within a Rust program.

 # Systems language:
     It is intended to be used (but not restricted to) to do lower level things